vitar/clrf/src/en/theory/80-priorities-strategy.md

 - **Balance** — include both shared and personal changes.<br/>
   Balance honors individuality and togetherness at the same time.

+This simple grid replaces the anxiety of a long to-do list with the calm of a shared, manageable plan.

 ## 2. Strategy

 A strategy is the set of principles and routines that keep you on course: